rcoker12/ngStore/README.md

 # ngStore
-A full featured shopping site and CMS using Angular 2, DotNet Core, EF Core, Identity JWT, Restful API and Bootstrap
+A full featured shopping site and CMS using Angular 2, DotNet Core, EF Core, Identity JWT, Restful API and Bootstrap.
+This could be a start for a more complete eCommerce site.
+It includes products, orders, order items, suppliers and customers.
+There is a large set of sample data included.

 ## Setting up the database
 1. In the config.json file edit server ngStoreConnectionString to use your server